ged/aurelia-semantic-ui/README.md

 ## Progress

-The plan is to provide implementations for all of the Collections, Elements, Modules, and Views, and any of the Behaviors that make sense to use in the context of an Aurelia app.
+The plan is to provide implementations for all of the Collections, Elements, Modules, and Views, and any of the Behaviors and plugins that make sense to use in the context of an Aurelia app.

 *Legend*